grafana/mimir/docs/sources/operators-guide/secure/securing-communications-with-tls.md

     # Type of Client Auth for the gRPC Server
     -server.grpc-tls-client-auth="RequireAndVerifyClientCert"

     # Path to the Client CA Cert for the gRPC Server
     -server.grpc-tls-ca-path=/path/to/root.crt

+    # Path to the Client CA Cert for the gRPC Server
+    -server.grpc-tls-ca-path=/path/to/root.crt